Sunday, July 16, 2017

 With the most significant issue of global warming leading to climate change, how can we foresee the future ahead of us?
 How can we ensure that the next generations will live harmoniously with nature?
 Is the human race losing the battle and on its way to extinction?
 We may never know, but one thing for sure is that we now live in uncertainty due to the destructive Power of Nature and the consequence of greediness and negligence for personal gains.

-The great debate on climate change started several years back.
+The great debate on climate change started several years ago.
 It has become a significant issue confronting several nations, especially the Philippines, one of the most disaster-prone countries in Asia and the world.
-This small archipelago of brave Filipinos have suffered tremendously at some point in time due to significant natural calamity; typhoons, landslides, earthquakes, and storm surge that have killed thousands of Filipinos.
+This small archipelago of brave Filipinos has suffered tremendously at some point due to significant natural calamities, including typhoons, landslides, earthquakes, and storm surges that have killed thousands of Filipinos.

-Philippine Government, NGOs, and even private companies and organizations are doing their mandate in response to their environmental duties and contribution to a more livable community.
-Media Company, Rappler has been a leader in its humanitarian effort concerning the effect of climate change.
+The Philippine Government, NGOs, and even private companies and organizations are fulfilling their mandates in response to their environmental duties and contributing to a more livable community.
+For instance, the government has implemented policies to reduce carbon emissions, NGOs have conducted tree-planting activities, and private companies have invested in sustainable technologies.
+Media Company Rappler has been a leader in its humanitarian effort concerning the effects of climate change.

-Their AGOS project, in partnership and coordination with several Government and Non-Government agencies, calls for an action to raise awareness among every Filipino that we can do something in our very own simple ways.
+The AGOS project, in partnership and coordination with several Government and Non-Government agencies, is a call to action.
+It aims to raise awareness among every Filipino that we can do something in our very own simple ways.
 We can be empowered to send and receive reports about calamities and disaster-related occurrences through social media.

-The AGOS project introduced a way of making a difference through a practical and achievable 3-way goal: to "Prepare - Respond - Recover" applicable before, during, and after a disaster or calamity.
+The AGOS project introduced a way of making a difference through a practical and achievable three-way goal: 'Prepare—Respond—Recover.'
+This approach is applicable before, during, and after a disaster or calamity.
+'Prepare' involves creating disaster preparedness plans and conducting drills, 'Respond' focuses on immediate actions during a disaster, and 'Recover' is about rebuilding and restoring normalcy after the disaster.

-The 2-day AGOS Disaster Preparedness on July 14-15 was a remarkable achievement of the Government and Private organizations working together for a common goal to achieve zero casualties in times of natural disaster.
-Rappler, in partnership with Humanitarian Organizations, was successful in attracting members, followers, and volunteers willing to spend their precious time and devote positive energy to a humanitarian cause.
+The 2-day AGOS Disaster Preparedness event on July 14-15 was a resounding success, showcasing the potential of government and private organizations working together for zero casualties in times of natural disaster.
+The event featured workshops on disaster preparedness, demonstrations of emergency response techniques, and discussions on the role of different sectors in disaster management.
+Rappler, in partnership with Humanitarian Organizations, successfully rallied members, followers, and volunteers to devote their time and energy to a humanitarian cause.

 Together with Maria Ressa, CEO, Rappler